Matt Baugh

 Matt Baugh (born 24 July 1973) is a British diplomat who was ambassador to Somalia, the first for 20 years.
+He is the current High Commissioner to the republic of Kenya.

 Career

 Baugh was educated at The Oratory School and Bristol University.
 After graduating BA in history and MSc in international policy, he joined the British civil service in the Department for International Development (DFID).
 After various posts he was head of the Post-Conflict Reconstruction Unit (now the Stabilisation Unit) 2005–06, head of DFID's Iraq department 2006–07, and Principal Private Secretary to the Secretary of State for International Development (Douglas Alexander) 2008–09.